 - Closed pyometra: As the uterus is closed, pus is unable to drain from the vagina and therefore collects in the uterus.

-It is important to note that all cases of pyometra are medical emergencies but closed pyometra is far more dangerous and life-threatening.
+All cases of pyometra are a medical emergency, however, closed pyometra is far more dangerous and life-threatening.
 Both forms of pyometra require immediate veterinary attention.
 Pyometra can lead to organ damage and septicemia.

 As well as the possible discharge from the vagina, your cat may display some or all of the below symptoms:

 - Anorexia (loss of appetite)

 Your veterinarian will perform a physical examination of your cat and ask for a medical history such as when her last heat cycle was.
 He may observe the discharge of pus from the vagina, and be able to feel the enlarged uterus.